COP29: a glossary of climate change terminology

 Global stocktake

-The first ever global stocktake is slated to take place at COP28 and will be used as a chance to assess the progress that has so far been made towards the goals of the Paris Climate Change Agreement.
-More than 1,000 documents have been submitted by governments, scientists and civil society organisations to inform the stocktake.
-Its conclusions will inform us how successful global climate actions have been so far and where there is room for improvement.
+The first ever global stocktake took place at COP28 and is used as a chance to assess the progress that has so far been made towards the goals of the Paris agreement.
+More than 1,000 documents were submitted by governments, scientists and civil society organisations to inform the stocktake.
+Its conclusions can inform us how successful global climate actions have been so far and where there is room for improvement.

 Greenwashing